inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/206-working-with-vector-data.rst

 62. Add a new symbol layer with a normal Simple fill.

-63. Make it gray with no outlines.
+63. Make it grey with no outlines.

 64. Move it underneath the point pattern symbol layer with the :guilabel:`Move down` button: